Revisiting critical orbits of test particles traveling in a black hole background: Charged particles traveling in a Reissner-Nordstr o m space-time

 \section{Charged particles traveling in a Reissner-Nordstr\"{o}m space-time}

-In this section, we study the motion of charged particles traveling in a Reissner-Nordstr\"{o}m black hole $a=0$.
-The equations (\ref{eom1}) - (\ref{R}) governing this motion are reduces to
+In this section, we study the motion of charged particles in the Reissner-Nordstr\"{o}m black hole spacetime with $a=0$.
+The equations (\ref{eom1}) - (\ref{R}) governing this motion reduce to

-Similar to geodesics in Schwarzschild spacetime, the square of the angular momentum $L^2$ is constant.
-Thus, the world lines are confined to the same plane.
-Notice that a charged test particle in Reissner-Nordstr\"{o}m spacetime will no longer follow geodesics.
-The orbital equations in the plane are also given by $\left(\frac{du}{d\varphi}\right)^2=f(u)$, where
+As in Schwarzschild spacetime, the square of the angular momentum $L^2$ is conserved.
+Therefore, the worldlines are confined to a single plane.
+Note that a charged test particle in Reissner-Nordstr\"{o}m spacetime does not, in general, follow geodesics.
+The orbital equation in the plane is given by $\left(\frac{du}{d\varphi}\right)^2=f(u)$, where

-Now $f(u)$ becomes a quartic function in $u$.
+Now, $f(u)$ is a quartic function in $u$.
 Given that $f(0) > 0$, the equation $f(u) = 0$ must have one negative real root $u_{*}^{-}$ and one positive real root $u_{*}^{+}$.
-Therefore, the zeros of the function $f(u)$ may fall into the following cases: (i) there exist four real roots, three of which are coincident; (ii) there exist four real roots, two of which are coincident; (iii) there exist two real roots and two complex roots.
-This paper will primarily be concerned with cases (i) and (ii).
-They all satisfy $f(u_c)=0,f'(u_c)=0$.
+Therefore, the zeros of the function $f(u)$ may fall into one of the following cases: (i) four real roots, three of which coincide; (ii) four real roots, two of which coincide; (iii) two real roots and two complex roots.
+This paper primarily concerns with cases (i) and (ii).
+Both cases satisfy $f(u_c)=0,f'(u_c)=0$.